 To be frank, I can’t say that the news of Breitling working on its own “in-house” SuperQuartz chronograph shattered the floor beneath yours truly.
-In the world where public is slowly growing reluctant to buy ultra-expensive timekeepers that are powered by run-of-the-mill mechanisms basically available to any Joe Blow willing to establish his own luxury brand, it was only a matter of time before a watchmaking behemoth such as Breitling would decide to make a mechanism that would only power their own timekeepers.
+In the world where the public is slowly growing reluctant to buy ultra-expensive timekeepers that are powered by run-of-the-mill mechanisms basically available to any Joe Blow willing to establish his own luxury brand, it was only a matter of time before a watchmaking behemoth such as Breitling would decide to make a mechanism that would only power their own timekeepers.

-As one could have expected, the Caliber B50 movement doesn’t offer anything terribly revolutionary about its functionality delivering you the usual mix of a flight time chronograph, a couple of timers, an electronic tachometer, UTC support and, of course, their signature combination of an analogue three-hander with an LCD display, which is visible through a pair of large apertures in lower and upper parts of dial.
+As one could have expected, the Caliber B50 movement doesn’t offer anything terribly revolutionary about its functionality.
+The mechanism delivers you the usual mix of a flight-time chronograph, a couple of timers, an electronic tachometer, UTC support, and, of course, their signature combination of an analog three-hander with an LCD display, which is visible through a pair of large apertures in lower and upper parts of the dial.

-Of course, this is not a G-Shock and Breitling simply couldn’t afford to clutter the gadget’s body with knobs and inscriptions, so there is only the usual pair of chronograph push-pieces (quite elegantly finished, I must admit) and a slightly oversized crown that controls the “electronic” functionality of the watch including manual backlight switch.
+Of course, this is not a G-Shock.
+Breitling simply couldn’t afford to clutter the gadget’s body with knobs and inscriptions.
+There is only the usual pair of chronograph push-pieces (quite elegantly finished, I must admit) and a slightly oversized crown that controls the “electronic” functionality of the watch including a manual backlight switch.

 See also: Breitling Aerospace Evo SuperQuartz